Elite 10% Moisturizing Cleanser

 A non-drying alcohol that works to soften the skin and stabilize product formulations helping oil and water mix together

-Source: Skinstore
+Source: SkincareRX

 This product can help exfoliate the skin.
 In other words, it helps break down the bonds between dead cells on the surface of the skin and speed up the skin turnover.
 Skin often appears softer and brighter after exfoliation, but overdoing it can result in disrupted skin barrier.
 The following ingredient is doing the exfoliating job in this product: glycolic acid.